Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

 \subsection{Complex bi-Lagrangian structures}

-We now turn to complex bi-Lagrangian structures, which are a natural extension of real bi-Lagrangian structures in the complex setting.
+We now turn to complex bi-Lagrangian structures, which are the natural extension of real bi-Lagrangian structures in the complex setting.

-In what follows, $M$ is a complex manifold.
+Let $M$ be a complex manifold.
 We let $J$ denotes the (integrable) almost complex structure of $M$.
 We recall that an almost complex structure on a smooth manifold $M$ is a tensor field $J \in \End(\upT M)$ such that $J^2 = -\mathbf{1}$.
-There is a notion of integrability for almost complex structures in terms of the vanishing of their so-called \emph{Nijenhuis tensor}; the Newlander-Nirenberg theorem says that $J$ is integrable if and only if $M$ can be given the structure of a complex manifold such that $J$ is the natural almost complex structure on $M$, which corresponds to scalar multiplication by $i$ in each tangent space.
+There is a notion of integrability for almost complex structures in terms of the vanishing of their so-called \emph{Nijenhuis tensor}; the Newlander-Nirenberg theorem says that $J$ is integrable if and only if $M$ can be given the structure of a complex manifold inducing $J$.

 \begin{definition} A \emph{complex bi-Lagrangian structure} in $M$ is the data of a complex symplectic structure $\omega$ and an ordered pair $(\mathcal{F}_1, \mathcal{F}_2)$ of transverse complex Lagrangian foliations. \end{definition} Similarly to the real case, the data of a complex bi-Lagrangian structure in $M$ is equivalent to the data of a \emph{bicomplex para-Kähler structure} $(g, F, \omega)$, but before we define such structures, we need to review basic facts about holomorphic metrics.